bijoutrouvaille/fireward/readme.md

 ### Notes on Syntax

-#### Types
+#### Type Mapping

 Firestore rules language' primitive types don't map exactly to JavaScript, so Fireward has to convert them when generating TypeScript definitions.
 In particular:

 - `int` and `float` map to TypeScript `number`
 - `bool` in rules maps to TS `boolean`
-- `timestamp` maps to `WardTimestamp|{isEqual: (other: any)=>boolean}`.
-Snapshots will come as a timestamp (`{seconds: number, nanoseconds: number}`), but when writing to the database, you can assign, in addition to a timestamp, a server timestamp object (`firebase.firestore.FieldValue.serverTimestamp()`). `WardTimestamp` is defined in the generated typescript file, and refers to the object that Firestore returns on data reads.
-It is intended to follow the official definition: https://firebase.google.com/docs/reference/node/firebase.firestore.Timestamp.html.
+- `timestamp` maps to `WardTimestamp|Date|{isEqual: (other: any)=>boolean}`.
+Snapshots will come in as a timestamp `WardTimestamp`, but when writing to the database, you can assign, in addition to a `WardTimestamp` object, a server timestamp object (`firebase.firestore.FieldValue.serverTimestamp()`) or a javascript `Date` object. `WardTimestamp` is defined in the generated typescript file, and it is intended to follow the officially defined interface: https://firebase.google.com/docs/reference/node/firebase.firestore.Timestamp.html.

 #### Unions

 Union types are supported.
-Intersections are not.
+Intersections are not (yet).
 The usage is simple and demonstrated in the basic example above.

 #### Lists